Nazeercodes/portfolioProject1/readme.md

 - to use nodemon for index.js so that every time it gets restart we will make a script
 "dev": "nodemon src/index.js" in place of test script

+### adding files and folders in src folder
+- mkdir controllers db utils models routes middlewares

+### adding prettier
+this will help to maintain consistent code writing if working in a team, like using the same spacing, commas etc by different team members
+- npm i -D prettier
+- adding .prettierrc in src folder
+    {
+    "singleQuote": false,
+    "bracketSpacing": true,
+    "tabWidth": 2,
+    "trailingComma": "es5",
+    "semi": true
+    }
+- adding .prettierignore in src folder
+    /.vscode
+    /node_modules
+    /.dist
+    *.env
+    .env
+    .env.*